top of page

 Ambulatory phlebectomy is a minimally invasive outpatient procedure to remove varicose veins through small punctures or incisions in your skin.

-After the catheter is removed, your doctor will apply a compression bandage over the small incision where the probe was inserted to reduce swelling, bruising and bleeding.
+Once the catheter is removed, a compression bandage will be applied to the insertion site to minimize swelling, bruising, and bleeding.

 Scleotherapy